Git Policies

 feat(config): clicking edit this page opens github.dev

-I won't go into commit conventions here, but this article covers it perfectly.
+I won't go into commit conventions here, but the Developers team is encouraged to use Commit Lint.

 Short messages can be written using git commit -m "your message"